You need an electrical permit to install or alter electrical equipment, including:

 Who can apply

-The person doing the electrical work — either the registered homeowner or licensed contractor — can apply for the permit, with some exceptions.
+The person doing the electrical work — either the registered homeowner or licensed contractor — can apply for the permit.

-If you are the registered homeowner, you are not allowed to do the work yourself if:
+However, if you're the registered homeowner, you can only apply for a permit and do the work yourself if:

-- there is a secondary suite in the home
+- there is no secondary suite attached to the home

-- part or all of your building is used for rental income
+- the building (or part of the building) is not used for rental income or commercial purposes

-- you are installing radiant ceiling heat panels
+- you are not installing radiant ceiling heat panels

 In these instances, only a licensed contractor can apply for a permit.